spherepair/SpherePair/readme.md

   - For **SpherePair**, use `tool_pretrain_sphere.py`.
   - For **any other** autoencoder-based models, use `tool_pretrain_sdae.py`.
 - Intermediate files, logs, and results will appear under `experiment/exp_{expName}/lab_{modelVersion}/{dataset}/{consRule}/`.
+- When running `python run_model_Sphere_Kmeans.py`, you can specify `--omega` and `--dim` to try different parameter combinations.
+However, if you use pre-trained weights, ensure that the `--dim` specified during pretraining matches the one during training.

 Below are examples of hyperparameter tuning for **AutoEmbedder** and **VolMaxDCC**.